Icefloqx/Icefloqx/README.md

-# icefloqx | Data & Machine Learning Developer
+# Icefloqx | Data & Machine Learning Developer

 I’m a data-focused developer skilled in **Python**, **Machine Learning**, **SQL**, and **Statistical Modelling**, with a strong foundation in **data analysis**, **visualization**, and **ETL workflows**.
 My work centers on transforming raw data into insights that support strategic and technical decision-making.